(or How I learned to love the war and stop

 So how was Christmas Day so far?
 Well, let’s say

-that the digger’s lunch, with us serving,
+that the digger’s lunch, with us serving, went

-went off very well and things seemed to be going
+off very well and things seemed to be going

 pretty much according to plan.
-A good feed,
+A good feed, good

-good company and perhaps a wee bit too much grog
+company and perhaps a wee bit too much grog

-seeing to that.
-Now there’s another
+to that.
+Now there’s another thought

-during minor operations and one would not
+minor operations and one would not feel any

-to go downhill somewhat when a Half-Ton
+started to go downhill somewhat when a Half-Ton

 Trailer appeared in the company lines.
 Not just